 1. Integrated HR software saves you time

 Having different systems for different services can be confusing and difficult for your employees.
 In turn, this can lead to HR having to field an increased volume of questions from employees about issues with these various systems – which can waste valuable time for everyone and slow down productivity.

-With an integrated system, you bring everything together – so employees only have to log in to one system to view key information (current training status, payroll data, leave dates etc) saving an everyone a lot of time and hassle.
+With an integrated system, you bring everything together – so employees only have to log in to one system to view key information (current training status, payroll data, leave dates etc.), saving everyone a lot of time and hassle.

-Also, with a single system, there is much greater scope for automation and workflow – minimising the number of manual interventions needed to complete a process.
-This functionality will already be built into the system, so there is no need to create complex and costly interfaces between two or more disparate systems.
+Also, with a single system, there is a much greater scope for automation and workflow – minimising the number of manual interventions needed to complete a process.
+This functionality is built into the HR system, so there is no need to create complex and costly interfaces between two or more disparate systems.

 With various systems in place, you are likely to replicate data leading to manual workarounds and unnecessary duplication.
 An integrated system, by contrast, provides you with a single set of up-to-date data, which enables information to flow through your system more freely – any changes or updates need to be made once and are then consistent for all areas.
 Again, there is no need for additional integrations to sync data as changes occur across different systems.

 To give you a simple example, if an employee’s contract is terminated, the necessary details are entered once, and every relevant area this applies to is automatically updated, rather than the task needing to be replicated across multiple systems.